Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

 The experiment starts with the preparation of a band-insulating state of a balanced spin mixture of fermionic potassium $^{40}\text{K}$, as described in previous work~\cite{schneider:MI}: Through evaporative cooling in a red-detuned crossed dipole trap a quantum degenerate mixture of the two lowest hyperfine states of potassium was reached with atom numbers of $N=1\smash-\smash1.5\times10^5$ atoms per spin state at a temperature of $T/T_F=0.13(2)$, where $T_F$ denotes the Fermi temperature in the harmonic trap.
 The trapping frequencies of the dipole trap were then increased to $2\pi\times100\,$Hz ($2\pi\times400\,$Hz) in the horizontal (vertical) directions.

 Subsequently, a simple-cubic blue-detuned 3D optical lattice ($\lambda=738\,$nm) is ramped up linearly to a depth of $8E_r$ $(1E_r=h^2/(2m\lambda^2))$ in $56\,$ms while the magnetic field is held at $209.1\,\text{G}$, which corresponds to vanishing interactions (see~\ref{sec:FR}).
-This loading procedure results in a band-insulating state surrounded by a thin metallic shell at a compression of $E_t/12J=1.8$, using units and conventions of Ref.~\cite{schneider:MI}.
+This loading procedure results in a band-insulating state surrounded by a thin metallic shell at a compression of $E_t/12J=1.8$, using units and conventions of~\cite{schneider:MI}.
 In the next step, the tunneling rate $J$ is reduced to $J=h\times23\,$Hz by linearly increasing the lattice depth to $20\,E_r$ in $200\,\mu$s, a timescale that is slow enough to avoid excitations into excited bands, but fast compared to tunneling within the lowest band.
-Due to this reduced tunneling rate the density distribution is essentially frozen out during the following $40\,\text{ms}$ magnetic field ramp ($B_{dyn}=206-260\,$G), which sets the interaction for the expansion.
-Combined with the strong harmonic confinement, this leads to a dephasing between different lattice sites and effectively localizes all particles to individual sites~\cite{will:multiorb}.\\ In total, this sequence produces a cloud of localized atoms with a well-known density distribution that is independent of the interaction between the particles.
-The expansion is initiated by lowering the lattice depth in $200\mu s$ to values between $4E_r$ and $15E_r$ while simultaneously switching off the harmonic confinement.
-To this means, the strength of the dipole trap is reduced by more than 90\%, such that the remaining potential precisely compensates the anticonfinement produced by the lattice beams (see Sec.~\ref{sec:cancelHarm}).
+Due to this reduced tunneling rate the density distribution is essentially frozen out during the following $40\,\text{ms}$ magnetic field ramp ($B_{fin}=206-260\,$G), which sets the interaction for the expansion due to the well known Feshbach resonance at $B_0=202.1\,\text{G}$ ~\cite{JILA:FR}.
+Combined with the strong harmonic confinement, this leads to a dephasing between different lattice sites and effectively localizes all particles to individual sites~\cite{will:multiorb}.